Gas Average KM Calculator (km/l)

 How to Improve Gas Average km/l ?

-For those who are looking for fuel efficiency, this is a good option. the best options are walking or biking, carpooling, or using public transportation.
+For those who are looking for fuel efficiency, this is a good option.
+The best options are walking or biking, carpooling, or using public transportation.
 In case this is not possible, use these tips to increase fuel efficiency:

 1: Use a fuel-efficient vehicle.